Studio Ghibli: Grave of the Fireflies

 Most of the above deals exclude Grave of the Fireflies; unlike most of the other films, which were published by Tokuma Shoten, Grave of the Fireflies was produced and is owned by Shinchosha, which also had published the short story it was based on, and as such, fell into different rights holdings.
 It was released in Japan on VHS by Buena Vista Home Entertainment under the Ghibli ga Ippai Collection on August 7, 1998.
 On July 29, 2005, a DVD release was distributed through Warner Home Video.
 Walt Disney Studios Japan released the complete collector's edition DVD on August 6, 2008.
 Walt Disney Studios Japan released the film on Blu-ray twice on July 18, 2012: one as a single release, and one in a two-film set with My Neighbor Totoro.
 StudioCanal released a Blu-ray in the United Kingdom on July 1, 2013.
 Madman Entertainment released the film in Australia and New Zealand.

 It was released on VHS in North America by Central Park Media in a subtitled form on June 2, 1993.
 They later released the film with an English dub on VHS on September 1, 1998 (the same day Disney released Kiki's Delivery Service in North America) and an all-Regions DVD (which also included the original Japanese with English subtitles) on October 7 the same year.
 It was later released on a two-disc DVD set (which once again included both the English dub and the original Japanese with English subtitles as well as the film's storyboards with the second disc containing more extensive Bonus Features) on October 8, 2002.
 It was released by Central Park Media one last time on December 7, 2004.
 Following the May 2009 bankruptcy and liquidation of Central Park Media, ADV Films re-acquired the rights to the film from Central Park Media and re-released on DVD on July 7, 2009.
 Following the September 1, 2009 shutdown and re-branding of ADV, their successor, Sentai Filmworks, rescued the film and released a remastered DVD on March 6, 2012.
 A Blu-ray edition was released on November 20, 2012, featuring an all-new English dub produced by Seraphim Digital, along with a digital release that same year.
 Netflix acquired the distribution rights to the film in 2024 and began featuring it for digital streaming outside of Japan on September 16, 2024.
 GKIDS re-acquired the rights to the film from Sentai Filmworks and re-released on Blu-ray and DVD on July 8, 2025, under a new deal with Studio Ghibli (which has the original Japanese version and the 1998 and 2012 English dubs).
-In August 2025, Anime Limited acquired the British and Irish distribution rights to the films following the expiration of the StudioCanal deal, and announced they would re-release the film theatrically and on Blu-Ray in 2026.
+In August 2025, Anime Limited acquired the British and Irish distribution rights to the films following the expiration of StudioCanal rights with Shinchosha and announced they would re-release the film theatrically and on Blu-ray in 2026.